wanjawischmeier/realtime-translation-backend/README.md

   - Reset if delay greater than 20s?
 - [ ] Fix country coding in [transcription chunks](#transcript-chunk)
   - No longer provide default sentence, instead make `sentence` field a dict of country codes
-- [ ] Move whisper engine to seperate process
+- [x] Move whisper engine to seperate process
+- [ ] Prevent doubling of target langs
+- [ ] Ignore target langs that are equal to source lang (don't add to list)